Help send the solo show that will inspire you to find your bloom to New York this fall!

 And I just know, that this freedom I so desperately yearn for, is right there waiting for me...waiting for us.
 It's time I plant my seed.

-Candace Nicholas-Lippman is an actress, spoken word artist, and youth educator with a passion for using her God-given talents to uplift others.
-Known for her contagious joy, commanding talent, and a smile that lights up the room, Candace is on the rise as a breakthrough talent in television, film, and theater.
+A captivating talent on the rise, Candace Nicholas-Lippman is an actress, spoken word artist, and youth educator with a passion for using her God-given talents to uplift others.

-Candace holds a B.A. in Theatre Arts and Dance from California State University Los Angeles.
+She holds a B.A. in Theatre Arts and Dance from California State University Los Angeles and is currently repped by Luber Roklin Entertainment and Joseph Le Talent.

 APRIL 27 - APRIL 29